 Feedback from parents with high school students at HighPoint:

 “The teachers are doing a fantastic job; I really appreciate their connection with each of my children and the encouragement and instruction they give them at school.
-The clear communication of assignments gives my kids the independence to complete their work readily at home.” – Parent, Wyandotte
+The clear communication of assignments gives my older kids the independence to complete their work readily at home.” – Parent, Rochester

-“It is the best fit possible for my child right now, and I am so grateful.
+“It is the best fit possible for my teen right now, and I am so grateful.
 Because of different strengths and weaknesses, it allows each student/child to grow individually and gain true KNOWLEDGE.
 The small class sizes are a blessing.
-The ready-made curriculum is a HUGE weight off my shoulders, and also gives her (and I) more accountability.” – Parent, Clinton Township
+The ready-made curriculum is a HUGE weight off my shoulders, and also gives her (and I) more accountability.” – Parent, Clarkston

 “Hybrid is ideal.
 I wish my oldest daughter could have had this quality curriculum.
 It has consistency!
-The children don’t feel like a number, the teachers are kind mentors, and it’s obvious they care and want my children to succeed.” – Parent, Rochester
+My high schooler doesn’t feel like a number, the teachers are kind mentors, and it’s obvious they care and want my child to succeed.” – Parent, Rochester

 Interested in Applying?